Fly Fishing the Bitterroot River This includes a Bitterroot River fly fishing report

 Copyright 2013 James Marsh

-We continue to get good reports from customers although the stream is flowing below a normal level and clear.
-There are very good hatches taking place.
+The stream is flowing near a normal level and clear.
+There are very good late season hatches taking place.
 Check back often as we will update the Bitterroot River fly fishing report often.

 Stream Conditions: Near Darby